Brandon Novak

 Brandon Thomas Novak (born December 10, 1978) is an American motivational speaker, author, and former professional skateboarder and CKY crew member.
-He also had appearances in the Viva La Bam reality comedy series and the Jackass films.
+He also had appearances in the Viva La Bam reality comedy series.

 Early life

 Novak was born on December 10, 1978, in Baltimore, Maryland.

 Career

 Professional skateboarding

 Novak started skateboarding at seven years old and was soon discovered by Bucky Lasek.
 He was the first skateboarder in the world to be sponsored by Gatorade at 14 years old.
 At this same time, he was a professional skateboarder on the Powell Peralta Team, traveling the country with Bucky Lasek, Bam Margera, Tony Hawk, and others.
 Due to his substance abuse he was presented with the option to quit or attend rehab which he chose to quit.

 Upon achieving sobriety in 2015, Novak returned to skateboarding.
 In 2020, he finally achieved his dream of creating a pro-deck with The Heart Supply (run by CEO and Founder of Element, Johnny Schillereff).
 They released the Brandon Novak Heart Supply collection in June 2020.

 In July 2021, Novak and fellow professional skateboarder Joey Jett released a short film of their journey to Barcelona titled "The Awakening" showcasing their skateboarding and journey.